-–Taken from Pray Like the King (Lessons from the Prayers of Israel’s Kings) by David and Kim Butts.
+–Adapted from Pray Like the King (Lessons from the Prayers of Israel’s Kings) by David and Kim Butts.
 This resource is available at prayershop.org.
 Use the code CONPSP3 at checkout to receive an additional 10% discount on the book.

 Praise God that you know who he is because you have Jesus Christ, “the image of the invisible God” (Col. 1:15).
 Give thanks that “God was pleased to have all his fullness dwell in [Christ], and through him to reconcile to himself all things . . . by making peace through his blood” (1:19-20).
 Confess the instances when you spurn the reconciliation that God has accomplished.